Boey-li/CS437_LumiTouch/README.md

-# LumiTouch: Lighting Adaptation Through Interactive Sensing
+# LumiTouch

-`This is a final project for CS437 (Internet of Things) Spring 2024 at UIUC`
+`This is a final project for CS437 (Internet of Things) Spring 2024 at UIUC.`

 LumiTouch is a project for adaptive lighting system with interactive sensors including force sensor resistor (FSR) and ultrasonic sensor.
 Our system is based on Raspberry Pi 4 Model B to process the pressure and distance signals and control the LEDs.